forcedotcom/cli/releasenotes/README.md

 ## 51.9.1 (April 22, 2021) - CLI 7.98.0

+* NEW: Are you a Salesforce CLI plug-in developer looking to create tests beyond simple unit tests?
+We got you covered.
+Check out our new [@salesforce/cli-plugins-testkit](https://github.com/salesforcecli/cli-plugins-testkit) library that provides utilities for writing integration, smoke, and end-to-end tests.
+We also describe a number of use cases with associated sample code.
+Finally, we link to other public GitHub repos that use the testkit so you can see the libraries in action.
+Go forth and test!
+*
 * FIX: Running a Quick Deploy on a package with recently validated components no longer fails.
 Previously, running the command `force:source:deploy` with the `-q | --validateddeployrequestid` parameter returned the error `Unexpected element {http://soap.sforce.com/2006/04/metadata}id during simple type deserialization`.
 (GitHub issues [#877](https://github.com/forcedotcom/cli/issues/877) and [#876](https://github.com/forcedotcom/cli/issues/876))

 ## 51.8.0 (April 15, 2021) - CLI 7.97.0